 Participating teams: England, France, Ireland, Italy, Scotland, Wales

 UK TV coverage: The BBC and ITV shared coverage in 2025, and will continue to do so thanks to a new TV deal that kicks off in 2026.
+Every England game will be available on ITV.

 Round 1